ADHD Work Desk Hacks That Make Starting Tasks Feel Less Impossible

 Give Your Brain One Clear Place to Start

-The Micro-Surface Rule means keeping one small area of your desk — even the size of a notebook — clear at all times.
+Keeping one small area of your desk — even notebook-sized — clear at all times.

-A small desk pad can visually mark your start-here zone.
-Even if the rest of your desk is messy, this one area stays clear and inviting.
+A desk pad or mat can visually mark this “start here” zone — even if the rest of your desk is chaos.

 6. The Comfort-First Desk Rule

-If Your Body Isn’t Comfortable, Your Mind Can’t Focus
+If Your Body Isn’t Comfortable, Your Brain Won’t Engage

-ADHD is closely tied to nervous system regulation.
-Physical discomfort keeps your brain in a low-level stress state, which makes starting tasks much harder.
+ADHD is closely tied to nervous-system regulation.
+Physical discomfort keeps your brain in low-grade stress mode — making starting much harder.

 Comfort isn’t indulgent.